open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 At this point, the type accessed is the `LazyObject` type.

 However, we cannot adopt the lazy import strategy for the inheritance (import) of base files since we need the configuration file parsed to include the fields defined in the base configuration file, and we need to trigger the import really.
-Therefore, we have added a restriction on importing base files, which must be imported in the `if '_base_'` code block.
+Therefore, we have added a restriction on importing base files, which must be imported in the `with read_base'` context manager.

 ### Limitations